 23. What is work-study?

 Work-study is a form of financial aid.
 This program provides jobs for students who need to supplement their earnings to meet a portion of their educational expenses.
 Students are paid for work they perform at on-campus jobs.
 Students who are eligible for the program must be enrolled at least half-time.
 More information about the work-study program and job openings is available online or at the Office of Student Finance.

 You can change work-study jobs at any point in the academic year.
 It is recommended that you give your employer at least two weeks notice.
 If you wish to change jobs, go to the Office of Student Finance on the first floor of Franciscan Hall to review the job openings and obtain the necessary paperwork.

 27. What types of scholarships are available at Hilbert?

 There are a variety of scholarships available through Hilbert, including scholarships in the areas of academic excellence, degree programs, adult learner, female student, incoming freshmen, transfer student, ethnic, and financial need.
-A list is available online or visit the Office of Student Finance.
-Once you complete your FAFSA you will automatically be considered for all scholarships available at Hilbert.

 28. What are some tips in seeking scholarships through my community?

 External scholarships come to the attention of the Office of Student Finance through a variety of sources.
 Large companies in your area or your parent’s employer may also be a great source.
 In some cases, you may have to be directly associated with an organization to qualify for a scholarship.